shiftpi/store-consent/README.md

 The response will be a JSON object, containing the property ``id``.
 This id is required, if you want to update a consent.

-The update endpoint is accessible over ``PATCH <your path>/consent/<id>``.
+The update endpoint is accessible over ``PUT <your path>/consent/<id>``.
 The body should be the same as in the POST endpoint.
-However the id will not be returned, the response will be empty.
+However, the id will not be returned, the response will be empty.

 ## Using the JS API (high level)
 If you want to use a JS API, there is a file called ``store-consent.js`` in the ``docs`` directory.